crossplane/crossplane/docs/getting-started/install-configure.md

 # Choosing Your Crossplane Distribution

 Users looking to use Crossplane for the first time have two options available to them today.
-The first way is to use the upstream distribution of Crossplane which is maintained and released by the community.
+The first way is to use the version of Crossplane which is maintained and released by the community and found on the [Crossplane GitHub].

-Your second option is to use a vendor supported Crossplane distribution.
-These distributions are [certified by the CNCF] to be conformant with upstream Crossplane, but may include additional features or tooling around it that makes it easier to use in production environments.
+The second option is to use a vendor supported Crossplane distribution.
+These distributions are [certified by the CNCF] to be conformant with Crossplane, but may include additional features or tooling around it that makes it easier to use in production environments.

 <ul class="nav nav-tabs">
-<li class="active"><a href="#using-upstream-crossplane" data-toggle="tab">Upstream Crossplane</a></li>
+<li class="active"><a href="#using-upstream-crossplane" data-toggle="tab">Crossplane</a></li>
 <li><a href="#using-a-downstream-distro" data-toggle="tab">Downstream Distribution</a></li>
 </ul>
 <br>